andrewsunglaekim/advanced_git_workshop/readme.md

 # or
 $ git reset B
 ```
 Just like in `--soft` the `HEAD` and current branch ref will now point to B. However, the diff between `B` and `D` is not staged.
 However, that diff still exists in the working directory.
-So mixed resets both the staging area and the commit history(2nd and 3rd trees)
+So mixed resets both the staging area and the commit history(2nd and 3rd trees) but the working directory(1st tree) will have the changes from `C` and `D`

 #### resetting the `--hard` way
 This is by far the most dangerous type of reset.
 We would only want to use a hard reset if we wanted to time travel to exactly the state of a commit.